2024 Liverpool City Region mayoral election: Campaign

 Rotheram, the incumbent Labour mayor, said that if re-elected he would build three new Merseyrail stations across the region by 2030, in Woodchurch, Carr Mill and Daresbury.

 Green Party candidate Tom Crone's priorities include "an expanded home insulation program that will save people money on their bills lifting many out of fuel poverty.
 Training in the green jobs of the future so people are ready to be part of the transition to net zero.
 And a properly joined up public transport and active travel network making travel easier and cleaner around the city region."

 Rob McAllister-Bell, the Liberal Democrats candidate, said he would introduce contactless payment across public transport in the region by 2026.
 He also promised to give elected politicians more power on the combined authority.

 Independent candidate, Ian Smith is an independent councillor in Merseyside.
 He said he wants the region to be "united, ambitious, egalitarian and environmentally sensitive" and wants inclusivity to be a priority.
 He set out his vision for the region to focus on innovation and science, and to update the transport network.
 He also stated his desire to end rough sleeping.

 Candidates

 Labour

 Steve Rotheram, who has served as mayor of the Liverpool City Region since the inaugural election in 2017, and previously served as Member of Parliament for Liverpool Walton, stood for re-election.

 Conservatives

 The Conservative Party re-opened their selection in January 2024 after receiving a single application, from the party's 2021 candidate Jade Marsden.
 The local party chair sought more candidates given "strong and widespread opposition to Jade Marsden standing for the LCRMM role again given her past performance as a candidate".
 Marsden was later confirmed as the party's candidate.

 Green Party

-Tom Crone, leader of Liverpool Green Party, councilor for St Michael's, and previous mayoral candidate, stood for the Greens.
+Tom Crone, leader of Liverpool Green Party, councillor for St Michael's, and previous mayoral candidate, stood for the Greens.